Add field and variant data to redirect URL

 How to add query and path variables?

-In the Checkout confirmation & redirect setting under After payment, you'll add the next step in your checkout flow, such as a landing page or a thank you page.
+This way, you can add the next step in your checkout flow, such as a landing page or a thank you page.

 After adding the Redirect URL, you can query and path variables.